-Manuel Calderon de la Barca Sanchez, a physics professor in the College of Letters and Science at the University of California, Davis, is your guide inside CERN, where scientists from around the world are using the Large Hadron Collider, the biggest and most complex machine ever built, to probe the smallest particles and answer ultimate questions about the universe.
+Manuel Calderón de la Barca Sánchez, a physics professor at the University of California, Davis, is your guide inside CERN, where scientists from around the world are using the Large Hadron Collider, the biggest and most complex machine ever built, to probe the smallest particles and answer ultimate questions about the universe.

-“I am very excited to bring this work to the biggest of screens,” Calderon said.
+“I am very excited to bring this work to the biggest of screens,” Calderón de la Barca Sánchez said.
 “The size of the detectors at the Large Hadron Collider is such that the giant-screen format is the best way to do justice to their scale.
-While few people can have the opportunity to see the detectors first-hand, this will allow many more to get a sense of the size of these behemoths.
+While few people can have the opportunity to see the detectors firsthand, this will allow many more to get a sense of the size of these behemoths.
 I’m hopeful that the giddiness that many of us feel when we see them can be shared with many young children, our future scientists.”

 The IMAX format uniquely captures the colossal scale of the Large Hadron Collider, which discovered the long-sought Higgs boson in 2012.
-Calderon and his students are using the machine to recreate conditions a microsecond after the Big Bang, when a superhot plasma filled the universe.
+Calderón de la Barca Sánchez and his students are using the machine to recreate conditions a microsecond after the Big Bang, when a superhot plasma filled the universe.
 At the limits of our knowledge, they are trying to understand the strongest of the fundamental forces of nature.

-Aimed especially at a school age audience, the movie connects these new discoveries to pioneers of science such as Galileo, Charles Darwin and Marie Curie.
+In addition to appealing to the traditional museum Imax theater audiences, the film is aimed especially at school-age children.
+It connects these modern-day discoveries to pioneers of science such as Galileo, Charles Darwin and Marie Curie.